H3yfinn/transport-modeling-guide/README.md

 ```
 You will need to copy/paste the values for everything except the keys, as the keys are generated using the generate_key.py file.

+Also i found alt-shift-s to be useful for softwrapping things in nano. good for user_data.json viewin
 # New EC2 instance
 I'm going to try to set up a new EC2 instance instaed of using elastic beanstalk.
 Maybe it will be easier to manage.